pablemus/SalesSystem/README.md

 - 🔄 Logout and token expiration handling
 - 🧾 Dynamic dashboards for employees and customers
 - 📝 Sales form (create, list, filter)
+- 🖼️ Product image upload and preview (stored in **Amazon S3**)
 - 📊 Visual reports (sales by employee, by date, etc.)
 - 🧑‍💼 Admin panel for user management
 - 📁 Export reports to PDF/CSV
-- 🌐 Full deployment-ready setup (frontend + backend)
+- 🌐 Full production deployment with AWS integration

 ---

 ## 🔐 Using the Token

-Upon successful login, the backend returns a **JWT**.
+Upon successful login, the backend retu
-This token must be included in protected requests using the following header: